What This Project Is And Why I Did It

 The next challenge was the algorithm.
 I wanted to extract all the colleges and majors from the data, find their connections, and combine similar majors.
 This is not difficult for me now.
 A nest iteration and some regular expression, or even a third-party library can solve this problem.
 But four years ago, before I even knew the definition of the algorithm, the problem brought me a lot of trouble.
 The loop never stopped.
 The results did not format in the way I had wanted.
 Too many variables make me crazy.
 At the end of the day, I decided to write down all of my thoughts on a piece of paper and run the code by hand first.
 That helped me a lot.

 I finished the project one day before the NCEE scores released.
-Thanks to our fantastic market team, the new tool became famous to students who were planning to apply to the university.
+Thanks to our fantastic market team, the new tool became famous for students who were planning to apply to the university.
 In the next few days, I received much feedback and fixed some bugs.

 What I Learned From This Project